-You may want to occasionally take off its dead leaves by hand if there’s too many on top of the plant as aloe vera typically grows between 12 to 36 inches in height.
+You may want to occasionally take off its dead leaves by hand if there are too many on top of the plant as aloe vera typically grows between 12 to 36 inches in height.

 Be sure to water lightly and thoroughly, because if you don’t the roots may rot and kill the plant!